sptrakesh/mongo-service/README.md

 * For partially visitable classes/structs, implement the following `populate` callback functions as appropriate:
   * `void populate( const <Class/Struct Type>& model, bsoncxx::builder::stream::document& doc )` to add the non-visitable fields to the BSON stream builder.
   * `void populate( <Class/Struct Type>& model, bsoncxx::document::view view )` to populate the non-visitable fields in the object from the BSON document.

+### JSON
+A simple [serialisation](src/common/util/json.h) framework to serialise and deserialise *visitable* classes/structs to and from JSON.
+See the [test suite](test/unit/json.cpp) for sample use of the framework.

+Similar to the BSON framework, the JSON framework also handles non-visitable members within a visitable root object.
+Custom implementations can be implemented.
+* For non-visitable classes/structs, implement the following functions as appropriate:
+  * `boost::json::value json( const <Class/Struct Type>& model )` that will produce a JSON value for the data encapsulated in the object.
+  * `void set( const char* name, <Class/Struct Type>& field, simdjson::ondemand::value& value )` that will populate the model instance from the JSON value.
+* For partially visitable classes/structs, implement the following `populate` callback functions as appropriate:
+  * `void populate( const <Class/Struct Type>& model, boost::json::object& object )` to add non-visitable fields to the JSON object.
+  * `void populate( const <Class/Struct Type>& model, simdjson::ondemand::object& object )` to populate non-visitable fields from the JSON object.

 ## Testing
 Integration tests for the service will be developed in a few different languages